Major159/rpg_rules/README.md

 ### Time

 1. Day of the game must be agreed upon, *before the start of the game session*.
-It is advised to agree on fixed day.
+It is advised to agree on fixed day of the week.
 1. Time of the game in 24 hour format must be agreed upon, *before the start of the game session*.
-1. If someone is late for a game session, but the required conditions are met without her, after the *maximum waiting time*, the can be started.
+1. If someone is late for a game session, but the required conditions are met without her, after the *maximum waiting time*, the session can be started.

 ### The dungeon master

 1. The dungeon master must be appointed *before of the start of the game session*, with her agreement.
-1. Appointing a substitute dungeon master with a 1 session story can reduce the chance of cancellation.
+1. Appointing a substitute dungeon master with a 1 session story ready can reduce the chance of cancellation.

 ### RPG system

 1. The dungeon master specifies the RPG system and any additional rules of the game in advance, before the *preparation time* of the first session.
 1. The dungeon master asks the players to prepare their character sheets in advance, before the *preparation time* of the first session.
+1. Character sheets must be ready at the start of the first session.
-The dungeon master provides help if requested.
+1. The dungeon master provides help with the character sheet preparation if requested.

 ### Location

 1. Online
-  1. Agree upon the softwares to be used, agreed upon *before the start of the game session*
+  1. Softwares to be used must be agreed upon *before the start of the game session*.
-  1. Required hardware, with network connection: a computer, wecam and micrphone or a smartphone.
+  1. Required hardware, with network connection: a computer, webcam and micrphone or a smartphone.
 1. Live
   1. Specify the available locations, and create an order of them so that every location will host the same amount of sessions.
 Must be agreed before the *preparation time* of the first session.
-  1. If the next location becomes unavailable for any reason, then the next location in the agreed order takes its place.
+  1. If the next location becomes unavailable for any reason, then the location after it takes its place.

 ### Players

 1. At least 2 players are required, or a higher number requested by the dungeon master, agreed upon *before the start of the game session*
 1. If the dungeon master requires that specific players to be present at the next session, she must say so *before  the start of the game session*.
-If she fails to do so, requirement conditions are not changed and the game session will take place.
+If she fails to do so, requirement conditions are not changed and the game session will take place, even in the absence of the key players.

 ### Accessories

 1. Dice, everyone must have one of each of these: d4, d6, d8, d10, d12, d20.
 Dice rolling applications are not recommended.
 1. A filled character sheet for each player.
   1. Character sheet preparation cannot delay the start of a game session.
   1. In the absence of a character sheet, the player must take part without it in the game session.
-The dungeon master can prohibit participation.
+  1. The dungeon master can prohibit participation in lack of a completed character sheet.
 1. Stationery for updating character sheets, taking notes.

 ## Cancellation